HenrikDK2/lutris-dxvk-update/readme.md

 # Lutris DXVK Update

+Compiles from [DXVK Master](https://github.com/doitsujin/dxvk) and makes it available for Lutris so you can get the latest hotfixes without waiting for the next release.
 This simple script was created for personal usage, but uploaded so others can enjoy it.

 ### Requirements: